IbrahimAkhriev/KUBER/README.md

 9) Update the application (by adding a new dependency to the pom file), and rebuild the application with the following deployment strategies (measure the application re-deployment time for each case and note the results in the report):
    - recreate
    - rolling

-💡 [Click here](https://forms.yandex.ru/cloud/6475c362e010db267d71e431/), **to share feedback on this project with us**.
-It's anonymous and will help the Product team make your learning better.